rnbinfo/MMM-LC-Main/README.md

 LC is our AI assistant, whose full name is Little Carrie.

+LittleCarrie's AI processing logic is currently implemented using ChatGPT, a large language model trained by OpenAI that is based on the GPT-3.5 architecture.
+However, users can choose to use any other AI processing engine that they prefer.

 # Module Description
 | modules          | Description
 |----------------- |-----------